Famicom Wars

 is a turn-based strategy video game developed by Nintendo and Intelligent Systems and published by Nintendo for the Family Computer.
 It was released on August 12, 1988, in Japan.
-It was later re-released on Virtual Console.
+It was later re-released on Virtual Console and for the Nintendo Switch as a part of the Nintendo Classics service.
 It is the first game in the Wars series.

 Gameplay

 Players take control of one of two warring nations, Red Star and Blue Moon, as they seek to establish turn-based dominance over each other.
 After selecting which stage to start the game and setting which, if either, player will be controlled by a person, the Red Star army is given the first turn.
 The objective in each stage is to either capture the enemy's headquarters or destroy all remaining enemy units in one turn.
 During each turn, the player is given a certain amount of funds which can be used to build units in factories, seaports, and airports under their command; additional funds are earned by conquering cities near their headquarters.
 Each unit has their own speciality and unique abilities, with ten land units (including two foot soldier units), four air units, and two sea units.
 Some units have heavier firepower than others, while others provide support to allies.
 Only foot soldier units are capable of conquering cities, which can then be used to repair or refuel damaged units.
 There are 15 maps available at the start of the game, with two secret ending maps dependent on which nation the player fights for when playing against the computer.